JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: The basic battle system is pretty fun, but its execution could have been better.
 Looks confusing at first but completely clear on the second look (no in game tutorial and looking up online).
 Very unique take on skills/magic and MP systems.
 The issue is that the progression feels VERY weak, I don't feel like getting stronger at all.
 While I think the levelling mechanic is kinda smart, it really takes away the sense of levelling up.
 Also it does not encourage you to use stronger skills, which is really weird.
 Equipment upgrades are far and few.
 All this combined and the gameplay feels stale over time.

 Music: This is definitely one of my favourite OSTs of all time.
 The OST probably deserved a better game to go along.
 It is tempting to just say the music here is superior to CT (they are at least equally great for sure).
-Maybe it's recency bias I prefer the OST in CC over CT, but we will see in a few years.
+Maybe it's recency bias I prefer the OST in CC over CT, but we will see in a few years (few years has passed, CC is still my #1 OST).
 Mitsuda nailed the tropical sounds perfectly.
 References to Chrono Trigger OST is fantastic.
 Unstolen Jewel is so beautiful, it ranks right under **Dearly Beloved**, same as **Song of the Ancients** and **To Zanarkand** as of writing.
 Still not a fan of the battle theme, at least the boss theme and final boss theme is quite decent.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |